 Consequently, this new bible for all land based SAR in the United States and territories, now joins the Catastrophic Incident Search and Rescue Addendum to the same manual cited above, in clearly stating which geographic coordinate system will be used: U.S. National Grid (USNG).
-To download copies of these manuals (Update -10:20, March 1, 2012: Alternate download links have been provided):
+To download copies of these manuals (Update - Jan 19, 2020: Updated link to LSARA and to CISRA version 3 provided):

-- Click here for the Catastrophic Incident Search and Rescue Addendum (2.59 MB PDF, see pages 112 thru 119).
-Alternate download link, click here, or here.
+- Click here for the Catastrophic Incident Search and Rescue Addendum (2.59 MB PDF, see pages 153 thru 162).

 Comment: There is no longer any ambiguity that will allow individuals to argue the current Catastrophic Incident Search and Rescue Addendum released in 2009 really does not apply to "routine, everyday SAR" activities.
 It's cut and dry, black and white.
 If responders are searching for missing souls, and those operations are being carried out on land, U.S. National Grid, IS the coordinate reference system.